appbaseio/Docs/content/docs/reactivesearch/autocomplete-plugin/apireference.md

     - **renderHeader `Function`**

-        It is a callback that accepts parameters(algolia params), one may utilize it to render a custom header before the suggestions.
+        It is a callback that accepts parameters [API ref](https://www.algolia.com/doc/ui-libraries/autocomplete/core-concepts/templates/#param-header), one may utilize it to render a custom header before the suggestions.
         ```jsx
         createSuggestionsPlugin(
             ...,